 It is getting late, and we are still yet to get to the Sari most.
 We tried earlier, but group photos were being taken of students and flags, so we had to wait.

 ‘Hamish and Andy’ from Australia jumped free fall from this bridge last year.
 Last week an Australian hurt himself jumping off this same bridge.
 And right before our eyes, a local man jumps off.
 His off-sider collects money, and I believe he does this often.
 He seems wired.
 Or stoned.
 Or high – well yes he is high – way high – and then he is low – he comes out quite red.
-He runs into a shop on the bridge, and emerges dressed, and he then ‘downs’ a coffee already poured at a cafe.
+He runs into a shop on the bridge and emerges dressed, and he then ‘downs’ a coffee already poured at a cafe.

-It is about now we decide to leave.
+It is about now that we decide to leave.
 We walk down to the bottom.
 Here are pieces of the original bridge below where it was bombed.
 The war really wrecked it.
 War wrecks so much.
 We are back to talking about the Bosnian War.

-On the other side is the crooked bridge and some more lanes and alley ways to walk through.
+On the other side is the crooked bridge and some more lanes and alleyways to walk through.
 It has been a wonderful afternoon.
 We pass a building that is completely ruined.

 Explorason feels the holes in what is left of the wall.

 So today – now we know how the war started.
 We know the damage it did.
 And we know it was between 1992 and 1995.
 We know how it ended.
-And we know some of the suffering of these people.
+And we know some of the sufferings of these people.
 But now, we also see some of the nicest and friendliest people I have ever met, putting their lives and country back together again.

 If you have not lived through this kind of war, please take a moment, thank God, and be grateful.